Take-Home Pay Calculator After 401(k) and HSA Contributions

 Filing, Pay and Location

-Income
+Income and Withholding

-HSA, FSA and Other Pre-Tax Benefits
+HSA, FSA and Pre-Tax Benefits

 Only people covered by an eligible high-deductible health plan and meeting HSA eligibility rules may contribute to an HSA.
 Employer contributions count toward the annual HSA limit.